Taylor Lewan: 2016–2018: Pro Bowl seasons

-2019–2022
+2019–2023: Later career

 On July 24, 2019, Lewan announced in a video that he was suspended four games after failing a drug test for a banned substance.
 He was reinstated from suspension on September 30 and was activated on October 4.
-Lewan started all twelve of the Titans' remaining regular-season games, blocking for Derrick Henry as he won the league rushing yards title.
-The Titans finished 9-7 for the fourth consecutive year and qualified for the 2019-20 NFL playoffs, making it to their first AFC Championship Game since 2003 where they lost to eventual Super Bowl LIV champions, the Kansas City Chiefs.
-Lewan started all three of the Titans playoff games, blocking for Henry as he ran for almost 200 rushing yards in each of the first two games.
+Lewan started all 12 of the Titans' remaining regular-season games, blocking for Derrick Henry as he won the NFL rushing title.
+The Titans finished 9–7 for the fourth consecutive year and qualified for the 2019-20 NFL playoffs, making it to their first AFC Championship Game since 2003 where they lost to eventual Super Bowl LIV champions, the Kansas City Chiefs.
+Lewan started all three of the Titans playoff games, blocking for Henry as he ran for almost 200 yards in each of the first two games.

 Lewan started the first five games of the 2020 season.
-During a Week 6 42-36 overtime victory over the Houston Texans, Lewan tore his ACL and was placed on injured reserve on October 19, 2020.
+During a Week 6 42–36 overtime victory over the Texans, Lewan tore his ACL and was placed on injured reserve on October 19, 2020.

+Lewan recovered in time for the start of the 2021 season, and started 13 regular season games and the divisional round playoff game against the Cincinnati Bengals.
 Lewan suffered a knee injury in Week 2 of the 2022 season and was ruled out for the year.
-On February 10, 2023, Lewan announced that he believed the Titans would release him and that he would consider retirement.
-The Titans released him twelve days later.
+On February 10, 2023, Lewan announced that he believed the Titans would release him and that he would be considering retirement from playing.
+Twelve days later, Lewan was released by the Titans.

-Legal troubles and controversy

-On October 30, 2014, Lewan pleaded guilty to two misdemeanor charges of drunk and disorderly and disturbing the peace in a Washtenaw County district courthouse.
-The plea deal included the dismissal of one count of aggravated assault and two counts of assault and battery.
-These charges stemmed from an incident where he allegedly assaulted two Ohio State fans outside of the Brown Jug restaurant during the early morning hours of December 1, 2013.

 Personal life

-Lewan resides in Nashville with his wife, Taylin, and his daughters, Wynne and Willow.
-Taylor and former teammate Will Compton started a podcast in the summer of 2019 called “Bussin With the Boys” on the Barstool Sports network.
+Lewan resides in Springfield, Tennessee with his wife, Taylin, and two daughters, Wynne and Willow.
+Lewan and former Titans teammate Will Compton started a podcast in the summer of 2019 called Bussin' With The Boys.
+In May 2023, Lewan filed a medical malpractice lawsuit against Dr. James Andrews over an October 2020 surgery to repair a torn ACL that left him with permanent damage.

+In 2025, Lewan hosted the Netflix reality competition television series Battle Camp.

+Legal Issues

+Lewan had been accused of threatening a woman who was allegedly raped in 2009 by University of Michigan teammate Brendan Gibbons by saying, "I'm going to rape her because, [Gibbons] didn't."
+When asked about the incident at the NFL combine, Lewan stated, "I've said a lot of dumb things, but those are not things I've said.
+I would never disrespect a woman like that.
+I consider myself a guy who holds doors, not threatens people."

+Lewan was charged with three misdemeanors for an assault in Ann Arbor on Dec.
+1, 2013.
+The charges stem from a confrontation that took place about 12:30 a.m.
+Dec.
+1 after Ohio State University defeated the University of Michigan, and two Buckeyes fans reported being assaulted.
+Lewan pleaded guilty to two misdemeanor charges -- disorderly person drunk and disturbing the peace -- as part of a plea agreement, dismissing the three previous assault charges.